 How do they rate?

-This is one of the most eco-friendly types of product that I offer.
-Not only is it made of a natural and recyclable material, it is also recyclable or reusable as wall art.
+This is one of the products with the least environmental impact that I offer.
+Not only is it made of a natural and recycled material, it is also recyclable or reusable as wall art.

 Recycled Paper Prints